ibm-cloud-docs/openwhisk/openwhisk_about.md

 ### Entering the system: nginx

 First, OpenWhisk’s user-facing API is completely HTTP-based and follows a RESTful design.
-As a consequence, the command that is sent via the wsk-CLI is essentially an HTTP request against the OpenWhisk system.
+As a consequence, the command that is sent through the CLI is an HTTP request against the OpenWhisk system.
 The specific command translates roughly to:
 ```
 POST /api/v1/namespaces/$userNamespace/actions/myAction
 Host: $openwhiskEndpoint